aoelarsen/noroff-react-content-part-2/lessons/lesson1.md

 # Lesson 1 - Next.js

-The repo branch for this lesson is [here](https://github.com/cnnrbrn/noroff-react-content-part-2-code/tree/lesson-1).
+The code for this lesson can be found on [this branch](https://github.com/cnnrbrn/noroff-react-content-part-2-code/tree/lesson-1).

 ---

 [Next.js](https://nextjs.org/) is a React framework that provides, amongst other things, server-side rendering (which will improve your site's SEO) and easy routing.

-We are going to convert last week's project into a Next app.
+We are going to rebuild part of last week's project in a Next app.

 First we'll use Create Next App to create a new Next app.
 Run the following command: